anindex/deepRL-projects/navigation/REPORT.md

 - Experience replay: the `ReplayBuffer` class is initialized in `DQNAgent.memory` to store collected transitions and uniformly sample a batch for learning.
 - Local and Target network: the class consists of `DQNAgent.qnetwork_local` network for training and `DQNAgent.qnetwork_target` network for storing delayed weights of the local network, target network effectively makes the TD updates stable.
+- Learning routine: is implemented in `DQNAgent.learn()`, which strictly follows the DDPG pseudo-algorithm described in [1].
 - Soft updates: instead of abrupt weight updates for target network every certain training step, we do a soft update mechanism implemented in `DQNAgent.soft_update()` function.
 This can stabilize training process further.
 The rule is described below:

 ![image](https://user-images.githubusercontent.com/18066876/79749721-fcf6c400-830f-11ea-9bb1-5295231b73c5.png)